-The shoe was Goodyear welted and the heel is attached with brass nails.
+The shoe was Goodyear welted, and the heel is attached with brass nails.
 Traditionally, a Goodyear welted shoe had a lip that was cut out from the underside of the leather insole in order to unite the insole, the upper and the welt.
 If done properly, this is a very sturdy method since the lip will not come off the insole.
-Today, most manufacturers do not work out the lip anymore, but much rather glue it on.
-This is much quicker and less cost intensive; at the same time, it might come off eventually after a long period of time.
+Today, most manufacturers do not work out the lip, but much rather glue it on.
+This is much quicker and less cost intensive, and at the same time, it might come off eventually after a long period of time.
 However, I personally never had an issue with that and I have a few shoes which were stitched together in the modern way.
 In the middle of the shoe, we have a metal shank which provides stability.
 In between the insole and the outsole, we find a cork filling.
-The straps have three holes and a brass buckle which works just fine.
-This pair of shoes weighs in at 34 oz., which is a little on the heavy side but still acceptable.
+The straps have three holes and a brass buckle, which works just fine.
+This pair of shoes weighs in at 34 oz., which is a little on the heavy side, but still acceptable.
 Overall, the construction seems to be very good and solid.
 In order to learn more about the Goodyear Welt, please watch our video about how to make shoes.

 All the seams are straight and very neat.
-The edges of the shoe are beveled very uniformly and the sole and the heel look immaculate.
+The edges of the shoe are bevelled very uniformly and the sole and the heel look immaculate.
 Also, the inside lining is absolutely top notch.
 The straps of the two shoes are cut slightly differently.
-One is a little wider than the other one and the end is cut a little different than the end on the other shoe.
+One is a little wider than the other, and the end is cut a little different than the end on the other shoe.
 However, you will only notice that when you compare the two shoes next to each other.
 Now, one could argue that the lack of exact symmetry is erroneous, however one could also argue that it provides the best evidence for the claim that the shoes are made by hand.
 Altogether, the workmanship is on a very high level, especially considering the price of £225.

 Regarding the presentation of the shoes, I must say that Herring really exceeded my expectations.
 The shoe box in which the shoes arrived was navy blue on the outside with a gold Herring Shoes Logo.
 On the inside, it was lined with attractive paper.
-Not only did I find my pair of shoes, but also a navy shoe polishing cloth, two navy blue shoe bags, a navy blue shoe horn (a nice add-on but not comparable with a real shoe horn) as well as a little tin of tan shoe polish for my shoes.
+Not only did I find my pair of shoes, but also a navy shoe polishing cloth, two navy blue shoe bags, a navy blue shoe horn (a nice add-on but not comparable with a real shoe horn,) as well as a little tin of tan shoe polish.
 Moreover, it came with a 2011 catalog of Herring Shoes.
 This is absolutely remarkable and way better than anything that you would receive from most other shoe manufacturers.
 Of course, a matching pair of shoe trees would be nothing short of perfection, but bear in mind that other companies may charge almost as much for their shoe trees as Herring charges for the entire shoe.

-Overall, Herring Shoes are elegant, very well made and provide a lot of Made-in-England-Shoe for the pound.
+Overall, Herring Shoes are elegant, very well made, and provide a lot of Made-in-England-Shoe for the pound.
 So in case you look for a new, affordable shoe or boot, you should definitely take a look at the Herring Premier Collection.
-You may purchase Herring Shoes online at : www.herringshoes.co.uk and don’t forget to look at our Look Who’s Wearing Herring.
+You may purchase Herring Shoes online at www.herringshoes.co.uk, and don’t forget to look at our Look Who’s Wearing Herring.